AdityaVa1/Paleo-200/Overburden.md

-Remove top soil and rock above a fossil, using inde
+Remove top soil and rock above a fossil, using indelicate tools